pvanand07/pytorch-image-classifier/README.md

 ```
 python train.py data_directory --arch "resnet18" --learning_rate 0.0003 --hidden_units 5120 --epochs 10 --gpu
 ```
-- data_directory  - the directory where the data is stored
+- data_directory  :  help= 'the directory where the training data is stored'
-- --save_dir      - type=str, the directory where checkpoints will be saved
+- --save_dir      : type=str, the directory where checkpoints will be saved
-- --arch          - default='resnet18', choices=['efficientnet_v2_l','densenet121'], help='the architecture to use for the network'
+- --arch          : default='resnet18', choices=['efficientnet_v2_l','densenet121'], help='the architecture to use for the network'
-- --learning_rate - type=float, default=0.0003, help='the learning rate to use for the optimizer'
+- --learning_rate : type=float, default=0.0003, help='the learning rate to use for the optimizer'
-- --hidden_units  - type=int, default=5120, help='the number of units in the hidden layer'
+- --hidden_units  : type=int, default=5120, help='the number of units in the hidden layer'
-- --epochs        - type=int, default=10, help='the number of epochs to train for'
+- --epochs        : type=int, default=10, help= 'the number of epochs to train for'
-- '--gpu'         - toggle to use GPU for training'
+- '--gpu'         : toggle to use GPU for training

 ### Prediction